dennis-juman/login-registration-system-v1/README.md

-# login and registration system v1
+# login & registration system v1

 This is a secure login and registration system.
 It uses PHPMailer in order to send verification emails to activate accounts.
 It's 100% secure and tested with 'sqlmap' and 'OWASP ZAP' on the highest levels.
 Even the verification link has been tested against SQL injections etc. It covers error codes nicely and randomizes the background on each visit as well.